Born on the River · Building for Moving Water Since 2011 · Patented StompBox Retractable Fin · 5-Year Warranty

 Hala was born on the river.
-Not river-capable as a feature bullet, but designed from the ground up for moving water since 2011, longer than any other brand has been in the sport.
+We have designed boards for moving water since 2011, when we helped bring this sport to life, and we have carried that focus every season since.
+We cut the path through the hard design battles that made river paddling more fun, and the daily adventures paddlers create on this water keep pulling us forward.
 Every board in the Hala lineup carries that river DNA, from the wide and stable Hoss that handles a calm morning float to the Atcha that charges Class II-IV rapids and surfs features that most paddlers paddle straight past.

 Whatever kind of river day you are planning, there is a Hala board built for it.